osxhacker/scala-bson-query/README.md

 ## Overview

 The original version of this library only supported the ReactiveMongo driver.
-This project will support that and the official MongoDB Scala/Java driver as well.
+This project supports that and the official MongoDB Scala/Java driver as well.

 There may be additional `modules` introduced, such as support for [Circe](https://circe.github.io/circe/) and [Refined](https://github.com/fthomas/refined) in the future.